-Test if your Mobile App has any security flaws and fix it before it damages your business reputation.
+Test if your Mobile App has any security flaws and fixes them before it damages your business reputation.

-There are multiple types of vulnerabilities and some of the dangerous are:
+There are multiple types of vulnerabilities, and some of the dangers are:

 - Communication over the network with little or no encryption

 - Arbitrary code execution

 If you are the owner, the developer, then you should do all it takes to secure your mobile app.

 There is plenty of security vulnerability scanner for the website, and the following should help you to find the security flaws in Mobile apps.

 Some of the abbreviations used in this post.

 - APK – Android Package Kit